 My other half bless her has a thing for clothing pegs.
 Once a single clothes peg gets broken from her peg basket we have to get a whole new set of them because she likes her pegs to be all the same type!
 Well as you might imagine that means there are a lot of non-broken pegs left to throw away, so I have been wondering what else I can do with them…

-There are no waiting times with this airplane service, but it might still leaving you hanging our to dry.
+There are no waiting times with this aeroplane service, but it might still leave you hanging out to dry.
 Bad puns aside this is a really good craft idea that only needs a little bit of adult supervision.

 9 – Lightly Pegged

 To be fair you are going to need a whole basket full of clothing pegs to pull this one off.
 But with a good making guide and simple instructions, there is hope, provided you have enough pegs to fill a washing line.